Trade Analysis: Far East Eastbound

 Read our Seafreight Insights to find out about the latest developments in the global sea cargo industry.
 Get an update on trade and rate developments as well as flexible solutions offered by cargo-partner to deal with the current challenges.

-Another significant development came from the top two leading container shipping lines – MSC and Maersk have announced that their 2M alliance will end in early 2025.
+Another significant development comes from the top two leading container shipping lines – MSC and Maersk have announced that their 2M alliance will end in early 2025.
 In addition, MSC became the world’s biggest carrier in 2022.

 The shipping industry will remain volatile and uncertainties will continue to plague the market.